Imamachi-n/core-spring-memo/docs/contents/1_di.md

 * Dependency injection using annotations (@Component, @Autowired)?
 * Component scanning, Stereotypes and Meta-Annotations?
 * Are beans lazily or eagerly instantiated by default?
 How do you alter this behavior?
-* What is a property source?
-How would you use @PropertySource?
 * What is a BeanFactoryPostProcessor and what is it used for?
 When is it invoked?
 * Why would you define a static @Bean method?
 * What is a ProperySourcesPlaceholderConfigurer used for?